oguzcanbudumlu/g/notes/radical-candor/README.md

 ### A go-to question you can actually image asking

 - **Sincere**.
 People have well-tuned BS detectors.
 If you sound like you're parroting something you read in a book, even a great book, you're not going to sound sincere
-- **Don't ask questions that can be answered with a yes or no.**  "What could I do or stop doing"
+- **Don't ask questions that can be answered with a yes or no.**
+  - "What could I do or stop doing"
-- **Specific vs open-ended** Open ended: "What could I do or stop doing that would make it easier to work with me?" vs "I worry that sometimes I interrupt people before they've had a chance to express themselves adequately.
+- **Specific vs open-ended**
+  - "What could I do or stop doing that would make it easier to work with me?"
+  - "I worry that sometimes I interrupt people before they've had a chance to express themselves adequately.
 When have you seen me do that?
 Will you flag it for me if you see me do it next week?"
 - **Frequency** Asking frequently for feedback helps to increase the likelihood that feedback is actionable.

 #### Some questions:

-- "In the "
+- In the last week, when would you have preferred that I be more or less involved in your work?
+- Tell me why I'm off base here.
+- What's something I could have done differently this week to make your job easier?
+- How could I best support your professional development right now?
+- What's something I've done in the last week that made it difficult to work with me?
+- What's a blind spot of mine that you have noticed?
+- The most important thing you can do for both of us is to tell me when I've screwed up.
+- I feel like I didn't do as well as I could have in that meeting, but I'm not sure what I did wrong.
+Can you help me figure out?
+- I'm really trying to do X better.
+I know in theory it's a problem but I'm not always aware in the moment.
+Can you help me by pointing it out when you see it?

+1. Did it produce useful feedback?
+2. Did it sound natural, i.e, like something you'd actually say?

+### Embrace the discomfort

+So much of putting Radical Candor into practice is being able to move through social awkwardness.
+Ask your question to a friendly colleague **then count to six**.
+Do not allow yourself to say anything no matter how awkward you feel or they look.
+Of course, some will remain silent.
+If they do, tell them you'll give them more time but that you will comme back to them because you really want their feedback. **(Enforcing feedback)**

+### Listen with the intent to understand, not to reply
+- Your job is not to give advice, it's to listen.

+### Make Listening Tangible: Reward The Candor

+When someone offers you criticism, they are taking a risk.
+It is your job to make sure they are rewarded for taking that risk.

+**Practice: Make Listening Tangible**
+At a team meeting, share some feedback you received in the past week, what you learned from it, your gratitude for it, and what you plan to do about it.

+**Practice: Reward criticism you disagree with**

+### Build it into your existing scheduled

+**Practice: add soliciting feedback to the end of your 1:1 agenda**

+### Praise: Focus on the good stuff.
+Really.

+### Apply The Same Discipline to Praise that you do to criticism

+### Gauge Criticism

+### Diversity and Inclusion

+### What's next?